ophwug/docs/README.md

   * "I discovered why GPS wasn't working in my C3 after my repair… This… was sitting on my desk...
 That's the cable that connects the GPS module to the main board."

 ### The Bad or Dead SOM Case

+The System-On-Module (SOM) is the main processing unit of your comma device, containing the CPU, memory, and other essential computing components.
+If the SOM fails or becomes corrupted, the device will not function.

 > [!WARNING]
 > This section is a WIP and in construction